 - Remove metadata from the PDF file

-This amazing software can edit each and every aspect of the PDF file, you can either add text to the PDF file, edit the already present text or can remove the text from the PDF file using PDFelement for Mac.
-Just like the text editing options, Image editing options will let you crop, resize or extract the Images from the PDF files.
+This amazing software can edit each and every aspect of the PDF file, you can either add text to the PDF file, edit the already present text, or can remove the text from the PDF file using PDFelement for Mac.
+Just like the text editing options, Image editing options will let you crop, resize, or extract the Images from the PDF files.
 Apart from the normal text and image editing, it also has the link editing feature which will let you add new links or edit the existing links in the PDF file.
-You can either change the reference of the link, the page on which link is appearing and the rectangle showing the link.
+You can either change the reference of the link, the page on which the link is appearing, and the rectangle showing the link.

 Apart from editing features, you can annotate the PDF files with powerful annotating features such as adding stamps to your PDF files, adding comments to the PDF file, leaving sticky notes behind a word or different markup tools.
 As Paint doesn't have a Mac version, you can choose to edit PDF with Paint alternative for Mac: